What did Gary Lineker say about the Home Office’s small boats policy?

+Gary Lineker has reportedly stepped back from his role on Match of the Day following his criticism of the government's migrant policy.

-Gary Lineker has made headlines following comments he made about the Home Office's small boats policy.
+The former footballer made headlines earlier this week following comments he made about the Home Office's small boats policy.

 The football pundit weighed in reacting to a video posted on Twitter by Home Secretary Suella Braverman, where she outlined the government's new Illegal Migration Bill that plans to ban people arriving via illegal routes from claiming asylum in the UK.